 The monster storms we have seen in the last years are, in my opinion, causing short-term pauses in temperature rise, due to the huge masses of air moved over the large areas they cover.
 The IPCC also mentions in this respect that in those periods solar activity was reduced and volcanic action blocked sunlight.

 We can already notice the results from higher temperatures and melting Cryosphere, as the ocean levels are rising, resulting in more inundations of lower coastal areas.
 Also, higher temperatures increase the volumes of water bodies.
 There is a new NASA report out, based on observations(May2014), that the glaciers from the Western part of Antarctica’s Cryosphere, are melting beyond point of return, which will raise the predicted Ocean levels to four feet or 1.20m at the end of this century.
 Many coastal areas will be permanently inundated.
 Mind you these are observations and not computer simulations.

 Higher temperatures have also effect on living creatures in the oceans (Hydrosphere), moving conditions for the marine live and depleting their natural food, with negative consequences for coral reefs, salmon and other fish used frequently by humans and other predators.

-It is clear that with all live on earth being tremendously intertwined, the climate change has far reaching negative impact on all live.
-Still there are some people, who for whatever reason, do not believe that the change is for the worst.
+It is clear that with all life on earth being tremendously intertwined, the climate change has far reaching negative impact on all life.
+Still, there are some people, who for whatever reason, do not believe that the change is for the worst.
 Reasons I have heard are pointing in the direction of narrow-mindedness, let’s face it.
 Sure, some people like more prolonged warm seasons, but not at the risk of the increased suffering by the rest of the world population, human and other living beings alike.
 See also the documentary “Years of Living Dangerously”

 - Some Thoughts About Management Of Organic Waste 1